wcgordon1/lamplighter/manuscript/active/ch10_Bunting_and_Orders.md

 "The festival safety plan takes precedence.
 All non-essential activities are suspended from noon on opening day through midnight on closing day."

 As they left the Council building, Ivy found herself thinking about the implications of what they'd just heard.
-The new requirements wouldn't just make their work more difficult—they might make it impossible during the times when it was most needed.
+The new requirements wouldn't just make their work more difficult; they might make it impossible during the times when it was most needed.

 "How bad is this?" she asked as they walked back toward Founders' Green.